dzekelid/servers/_listings/new-relic/openapi.md

 consumes:
 - application/json
 paths:
-  /servers.{format}:
-    get:
-      summary: Get Servers.
-Format
-      description: |-
-        This API endpoint returns a paginated
-        list of the Servers associated with your New Relic account.
-The time range for summary data is the last 10 minutes.

-        Servers can be filtered by their name, hostname, or the list of server IDs.

-        See our documentation for a discussion and examples of using filters
-        and summary data output.
-      operationId: getServers.Format
-      x-api-path-slug: servers-format-get
-      parameters:
-      - in: query
-        name: filter[host]
-        description: Filter by host
-        type: string
-      - in: query
-        name: filter[ids]
-        description: Filter by server IDs
-        type: list
-      - in: query
-        name: filter[labels]
-        description: Filter by server labels (beta)
-        type: string
-      - in: query
-        name: filter[name]
-        description: Filter by name
-        type: string
-      - in: query
-        name: filter[reported]
-        description: Filter by reported in last 10 hours
-        type: boolean
-      - in: query
-        name: page
-        description: Pagination index
-        type: integer
-      responses:
-        200:
-          description: OK
-      tags:
-      - Servers.
-      - Format
   /servers/{id}.{format}:
     get:
       summary: Get Servers  .
 Format
+      description: |-
-      description: "This API endpoint returns a single Server, identified by ID.
-The time range for summary data is the last 10 minutes.\u201D\n\nSee our documentation for a discussion on\nsummary data output."
+        This API endpoint returns a single Server, identified by ID.
+The time range for summary data is the last 10 minutes.???

+        See our documentation for a discussion on summary data output.
       operationId: getServers.Format
       x-api-path-slug: serversid-format-get
       parameters: